About Us Donate

 Appendix A: Requirements for acceptance of non-AAVSB RACE-approved continuing education activities:

-To be accepted for ACVS maintenance of certification, a non-AAVSB RACE-approved continuing education activity must be education focused, have clear learning objectives, have specialist or expert speakers, and provide a completion certificate to the Diplomate.
-To record activity points from a non-AAVSB RACE-approved continuing education activity, Diplomates must be able to provide supporting documentation showing the following requirements are met:
+To be accepted for ACVS maintenance of certification, a non-AAVSB RACE-approved continuing education activity must be education-focused, have clear learning objectives, have specialist or expert speakers, and provide a completion certificate to the Diplomate.
+To record activity points from a non-AAVSB RACE-approved continuing education activity, Diplomates must be able to provide supporting documentation showing these requirements are met:

-• published list of the presenting speakers/instructors with their credentials or other indication that the speaker/presenter is a recognized specialist/leader/expert in the subject matter (e.g., advanced degree,
+• published list of the presenting speakers/instructors with their credentials or other indication that the speaker/presenter is a recognized specialist/leader/expert in the subject matter (e.g., advanced degree); and

 • a completion certificate for the activity issued by the providing organization.